 Due to the Bluetooth® LE time slot operation, the real operating currents are reduced significantly and depend on the user selectable advertising and connection interval settings.

-&lt;sup>1Transmitter only with DC/DC converter from nRF52 data sheet, CPU current not included.
+&lt;sup>1Transmitter only with DC/DC converter from nRF52 data sheet.

 &lt;sup>2Full module power consumption.